A 4 stages trek across the Alta Murgia National Park.

 🥾 Trekking shoes

-🎒 Trekking backpack, comfortable clothing meant for walking, change of clothing, fleece jacket, rain jacket, a hat
+🎒 Trekking backpack, comfortable clothing meant for walking, change of clothing, windproof and waterproof jacket, hat

 💧 Drinking bottle